ptarmiganlabs/butler-docs/content/en/docs/about/butler-family.md

 ---

 Butler started out with a very specific need to start Sense reloads from outside systems.
-Over the years a couple of projects have spun off from Butler (for example Butler SOS), and still other projects have been created to solve specific challenges around developing Sense apps (for example the [Butler App Duplicator](https://github.com/ptarmiganlabs/butler-app-duplicator)) or simplifying day 2 operations ([[1](https://www.infoworld.com/article/3442754/why-de-risking-day-2-operations-is-a-smart-business-strategy.html)], [[2](https://dzone.com/articles/defining-day-2-operations)]) in the form of [Butler SOS](https://butler-sos.ptarmiganlabs.com).
+Over the years a few projects (for example Butler SOS, which simplifies day 2 operations ([[1](https://www.infoworld.com/article/3442754/why-de-risking-day-2-operations-is-a-smart-business-strategy.html)], [[2](https://dzone.com/articles/defining-day-2-operations)]) have spun off from the original Butler project, and still other projects have been created from scratch to solve specific challenges around developing Sense apps and running Qlik Sense server environments.

 All members of the Butler family are available on [Ptarmigan Labs' GitHub page](https://github.com/ptarmiganlabs).